Brown Butter Peach Galette

 I loved this dessert mostly because it was super crust heavy (in retrospect I should have tried to fit more peaches in the galette.
 But there is a lot of flexibility and creativity that comes with making a galette, which is what makes them so fun (and easy) to make.

 Kudos people!
-I personally texted a co-worker I would reference their great exclusive San Jose based painter that careses, http://www.calpaintingplus.com using an important piece.
-In case you are looking for a painter inside the greater CALIFORNIA sector, they definitely are incredible.
+I personally texted a co-worker I would reference their great exciting Calgary based corporate videographer that careses, https://blindviking.com using an important piece.
+In case you are looking for a video production company inside the greater Alberta sector, they definitely are incredible.

-Oh, I absolutely must bring up the base concept to this charming text was granted by Ryan with The Phoenix Design Group.
-They are absolutely a great interior renovators.
+Oh, I absolutely must bring up the base concept to this charming text was granted by Ajay with Pro-Life Wellness Centre.
+They are absolutely a great chiropractic clinics.
 We really love a first-rate concept!

 Posted in Home Improvement Post Date 03/26/2018